LaraFB/3-ano/README.md

 - RSK3 - AS; Communicate with group members, so that they help keep the code consistent and bug-free;
 - RSK4 - CP; Hold meetings every week to check the progress of all members;
 - RSK5 - MS; Efficiently manage time among all members, in order to implement as many features as possible.
+- RSK6 - MS; COnstantly check the progress of the project, make regular meetings and keep the client updated in possible changes (features that won't be possible to make).

 ***